sio-doh/30-Days-Of-React/05_Day_Props/05_props.md

 ReactDOM.render(<App />, rootElement)
 ```

-Even we can write function inside the curly bracket
+Even we can write a function inside the curly bracket

 ```js
 import React from 'react'